36. The Data Source tab

 The data source tab of the map should be combined with the legend so that the click on and off option is immediately visible.
 (If that is not possible, then we should we should order the sources in the same order used on the legend tab.)

-#2 Updated by Robert Peet over 13 years ago
+#2 Updated by Robert Peet almost 14 years ago

 27 Oct 06 Peter White sent RKP an email as follows: " One question on the atlas, that probably has come up and will be eventually dealt with: The colored records overlay each other in a certain order: For instance, the RAB records of Epidendrum magnoliae, if overlain by NCU records, map in red as NCU records, with only those records not present as NCU specimens showing as RAB Green.
 If you turn off NCU records, you do see the RAB original map.
 In other words, the display assumes a ranking of data sources.
 I think that needs to be explained...or even represented on the map (the county could be read but with some imposed symbol indicating multiple records besides the specimen).
 I know that one can do this manually and figure it out, but still think it is significant enough to explain in some way."